 Great question, future customer.

-- Shipping cost and PayPal fees covered by customer
+- Cell cost, BMS cost, Shipping cost, and PayPal fees are covered by the customer.

 “Ok that sounds fair.
 But how do I know the battery you build me is good?”

-Every battery I make in the DRI workshop follows strict guidlines for safety and durability, to ensure you are getting a pack that is going to last.
+Every battery I make in the DBS workshop follows strict guidelines for safety and durability, to ensure you are getting a pack that is going to last.
 All best-practice guidelines will be followed, and each pack will be tested and validated in accordance with the DRI standards.
 I will always do my best to build to a customer’s specifications, but not at the cost of safety.